j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 The big advantage of this approach is that we group all the state-specific behavior code in one place.
 For example, all the idle state-specific behavior code is grouped in the `IdleState` class.
 This code is much easier to understand and reason about than many, possibly nested, if-else statements.
-Another big advantage is that you can easily visualize the plugin's behavior in a state diagram like the one above, making it easier to explain the code's behavior to new developers.
+Another big advantage is that you can visualize the plugin's behavior in a state diagram like the one above, making it easier to explain the code's behavior to new developers.
 These things make the plugin's codebase much easier to maintain and extend.

 ## Wrapping up